trimcao/sdcnd-p1-lane-lines/README.md

 ### 2. Identify potential shortcomings with your current pipeline

 The challenge video shows many potential shortcomings of the current pipeline.
 There are situations that can be tricky.
-For example, the pavement of the road changes color abruptly and the camera does not calibrate the brightness on time.
-This might make it difficult to see the lane lines in the image.
+For example, when the pavement of the road changes color abruptly and the camera does not calibrate the brightness on time, it can be difficult to see the lane lines in the image.

 Other problems include shadows of objects on the road (such as trees or buildings) and curvy road.
 Definitely we need more advanced methods to solve these problems.

 ### 3. Suggest possible improvements to your pipeline

 Currently the lane lines found using my pipeline flickers a bit in the videos.
-A common idea is instead of find the lane lines in each frame, we compute the average of line slopes over a period of time.
+A common idea is instead of finding the lane lines in each frame, we compute the average of line slopes over a period of time.

 While this idea would make the lane lines much more stable, I'm not sure that the average slope is a good solution.
 In case we need to take a sharp turn, surely we would get lane lines with very inaccurate slopes.
 And do not forget that it is more crucial to find the correct lane lines when making turns rather than driving straight like in the videos.
 Therefore, I want to find a solution that can find reasonably accurate lane lines in real-time (not an average lane line).